sofastack/sofastack-doc/sofa-tracer/en_US/Sampler.md

 {"time":"2018-11-09 11:54:54.565","local.app":"SOFATracerSpringMVC","traceId":"0a0fe8ec154173569456310189269","spanId":"0.1","request.url":"http://localhost:8080/springmvc","method":"GET","result.code":"200","req.size.bytes":-1,"resp.size.bytes":0,"time.cost.milliseconds":2,"current.thread.name":"http-nio-8080-exec-8","baggage":""}
 ```

-2、When the sample rate is set to 0, the degist log is not printed.
+2、When the sample rate is set to 0, the digest log is not printed.

 Start the project and enter in the browser:http://localhost:8080/springmvc ,And refresh the address 10 times,
-View the ./logs/tracerlog/ directory without the spring-mvc-degist.log log file
+View the ./logs/tracerlog/ directory without the spring-mvc-digest.log log file

 3、Print by probability when the sampling rate is set between 0 and 100.